laras126/simple-sassy-starter/README.md

 ###Sassy Starter themes
 * [Underscores](https://github.com/automattic/_s) - the official Automattic starter theme now has Sass!
 I'm probably going to start using this.
-* [Roots Sass port](https://github.com/roots/roots-sass) - my current favorite (though I may move to _s).
+* [Roots Sass port](https://github.com/roots/roots-sass) - my current favorite (though I may move to the above).
 A little more advanced and comes with Bootstrap, [but you can remove it](http://benword.com/using-roots-theme-without-bootstrap/), I do.
 * [Bones](http://themble.com/bones) - wonderfully structured stylesheets.
 I learned so much from this!

 ###Next Level